 The German originated Oktoberfest has become a cultural favorite all over the world.
-Every year people across the globe celebrate Oktoberfest (which despite the name, is actually held in the last two weeks of September) with lots of beer, hearty food and traditional German music.
+Every year people across the globe celebrate Oktoberfest (which despite its name, is actually held in the last two weeks of September) with lots of beer, hearty food and traditional German music.
 With a party like that, everyone should celebrate!
 So we're going to give you a crash course in partying, Oktoberfest style.

 Decorating for Oktoberfest can be done with the option of two color schemes.
 Some decorate with red, black and gold which are the colors of the German flag.
 Others choose to go with blue and white which are the colors of the Bavarian flag (the German state where Oktoberfest originated).
-You can find decorations for both color schemes at Party City.
+You can find decorations for both color schemes on Amazon.

 Entertainment is our favorite part of an Oktoberfest celebration (although beer is a very close second).
 If you are looking to have traditional German music for your party hiring one of our German bands, polka bands, or accordion players would offer authentic entertainment.
 If you are planning a more contemporary celebration, you may consider booking a classic rock band, cover band, or acoustic guitarist.
 When it comes to putting together your playlist - we can help with that too.
 Take a look at our Oktoberfest song list.

 Selecting a proper food and beverage menu for Oktoberfest is also critical.
 When it comes to choosing your celebratory beers there are many, many options to choose from.
 We've selected a few of our favorite brews that can be found in the US during this joyous time of year - Paulaner Oktoberfest, Spaten Oktoberfest and Augustiner Brau Marzen Bier.
 You may even want to purchase some "das boot" plastic beer boots for some drinking fun!